-Funeral services were held at 2:00 p.m., Sunday, September 27, from the Logan Funeral Home Chapel, with Minister Shannon Bearden officiating, and music by the Bearden Family, Casey, Cody and Caleb.
-Graveside services followed at the Logan Funeral Home Pavilion, with interment in the Macedonia Church of Christ Cemetery, in Blue Ridge, Georgia.
-Pallbearers were: Kevin Whitener, Dillon Watkins, Josh Whitener, Matt Bearden Scott Bearden, Jeffrey Bearden, Dusty Hughes, and Greg Harkins.
-Condolences may be sent to the family at www.loganfuneralhome.com.
-(Paid obituary)
+Funeral services were new at 2:00 p.m., Sunday, September 27, from the Logan Funeral Home Chapel; with Minister Shannon Bearden officiating, and music by the Bearden Family, Casey, Cody and Caleba. and Caleb

+Graveside services followed at the Logan Funeral Home Pavilion, with interment in the Macedonia Church of Christ

+Cemetery, in Blue Ridge, Georgia.
+Pallbearers were: Kevin Whitener, Dillon Watkins, Josh Whitener, Matt Bearden, Scott Bearden, Jeffrey Bearden, Dusty Hughes, and Greg Harkins.
+Condolences may be sent to the family at www.loganfuner-allome.com.
+(Paid obinuary)
-Now you don't have to wait in line for government services and information because now the government is officially online at FirstGov.gov.

-FirstGov.gov

-The official web portal

-of the Federal Government
+FirstGov.gov The official web portal of the Federal Government

 For government information by phone, call 1-800-FED-INFO (1-800-333-4636).

 U.S. General Services Administration

 People know Pueblo for its...

 ...free federal information.
-You can download it right away by going into the Consumer Information Center web site, www.pueblo.gsa.gov.
+You can download it right away by going into the Consumer Information Center web lite.
+U.S. General Services Admir

 WEBB MEDICAL GROUP AFTER HOURS CLINIC

-Friday5:00 p.m.-8:00 p.m.
-Saturday1:00 p.m.-6:00 p.m.
-Sunday1:00 p.m.-6:00 p.m.
+Friday ......5:00 p.m.-8:00 p.m.
+Saturday .....1:00 p.m.-6:00 p.m.

-Staffed by local Nurse Practitioner
+Sunday ......1:00 p.m.-6:00 p.m.
+Staffed by local Nurse Practitioner GLENNIS SLONE-LITTLE

-GLENNIS SLONE-LITTLE

 Walk-ins Welcome • Appts.
-Available

-After hours clinic will be closed last

-weekend of every month.
+Available After hours clinic will be closed last weekend of every month.

 606-874-0009 93 Pickett Lane, Prestonsburg, Ky.

-Card of Thanks

-The family of Clabe Mosley would like to humbly thank each and everyone who helped in any way during our recent loss: those who sent beautiful floral arrangements, food, and words of encouragement.
-A special thanks to Eugene Haney, Clabe Mosley, Ken Isaac and Claude Allen, for their comforting words; the Sheriff's Department for their assistance in traffic control; and the Hall Funeral Home staff for making our loss a little easier to bear.
-For anyone who may have helped in any other way, we lovingly say, "Thank you, and God bless."
+The family of Clabe Mostey would like to humbly thank each and everyone who helped in any way during our recent loss: those who sent beautiful florand arrangements, food, and words of encouragement.
+A special thanks to Eugene Haney, Clabe Mosley, Ken Isaac and Claude Allen, for their comforting words: the Sheriff's Department for their assistance in traffic control: and the Hall Euneral Home staff for making our loss a little easier to bear.
+For anyone who may have helped in any other way, we lovingly say, "Thank you, and God bless,"

 THE FAMILY OF CLABE MOSLEY

-Card Of Thanks
+Cara Of Thanks

-The family of Gladys Howard Shepherd would like to sincerely say, "thank you," to all of our wonderful friends and neighbors who helped to comfort our family during this difficult time, those who sent flowers, or came by to share our loss.
+The family of Gladys Howard Shepherd would like to sincerely say, "thank you," to all of our wonderful friends and neighbors who helped to comfort our family during this difficult time, those who sent flowers, or came by to share outloss.
 A special thanks to Clergyman Mike Slone for his comforting words; the Sheriff's Department for their assistance in traffic control; and the staff at Hall Funeral Home for their kind and professional service.
-To all we, say, "Thank you, and God bless"
+To all we, say, "Thank you, and God bless,"

 THE FAMILY OF GLADYS HOWARD SHEPHERD

-Announcement

-FLOYD COUNTY FARM BUREAU

-Annual Meeting 7:00 p.m.